dwaynedrexler/cleaning-data-project/CodeBook.md

 ------------------------------------------
 The columns were filtered for only represented the mean and standard deviation for each measurement
   * Retrieved all of the column names that included the term "mean()" and "std()";
-  * Subsetted our data set with only those columns;
+  * Subsetted the data set with only those columns;
   * Subsetted the data set again to eliminate columns that included the term "meanFreq".

 Using descriptive activity names
 --------------------------------
-We replaced each item in the Activity column with its verbal meaning from the file "activity_labels.txt" in the provided data set.
+I replaced each item in the Activity column with its verbal meaning from the file "activity_labels.txt" in the provided data set.

 Calculating the mean of each measurement by Activity, by Subject
 ----------------------------------------------------------------